cmstas/StopAnalysis/StopLooper/README.md

 ```

 ### Signal/Control Region definition
-The signal and control region are defined in the file `StopSelections.cc`, making use of the `SR` class.
+The signal and control region are defined in the file `StopRegions.cc`, making use of the `SR` class.

 ### Control the plots for SR and CR
 The plots to be made for each SR and CR are defined in the function `StopLooper::fillHistosForSR()`.